This statement describes how Transtrend B.V. (“we”) processes your personal data.

 Functional cookies are used to ensure that the website works properly.
 Our website uses both session cookies and permanent cookies.
 Permanent cookies are saved for a longer period of time.
 Session cookies are deleted when you close your browser.
 Cookies enable us to recognize you when you return to our website.
 This enables the website to tailor the user experience to your preferences.
 For instance, cookies may be used to record that you gave your permission for the placement of cookies and to record your language preference.
 You may delete the cookies via your browser settings.

 3.2 Analytical cookies

-Analytical cookies allow us to analyze use of our website.
+Analytical cookies allow us to analyze the use of our website.
 This allows us to improve the website so your visit is more enjoyable and you can access the information you are looking for more easily.
-These cookies are used to collect data on, for example, the number of visitors, or the popular pages and subjects.
+These cookies are used to collect data on, for example, the number of visitors or the popular pages and subjects.
 Google's “Analytics” service and Hotjar are used for this purpose.

 A Google cookie is placed via our website as part of Google's “Analytics” service.
 We use this service to monitor how users use the website and generate relevant reports.
 Google may share this data with third parties if it is legally required to do so, or insofar this data is processed by third parties on behalf of Google.
 We do not have any influence on this process.
 We have not permitted Google to use the analytics data obtained for other Google services.